Coconut-X/Olympics-Analysis-Python/README.md

 *Query the database to fetch male and female participation data.
 *Visualize the top 12 teams based on gold medals.
 *Generate line plots and bar charts to present the data.

+# 📊 Data Visualization
+## Male and Female Participation Over the Years
+This plot shows the participation trends of male and female athletes across different Olympic Games.

+## Top Teams by Gold Medals
+This horizontal bar chart showcases the top 12 teams with the most gold medals won in Olympic history.